MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The policy version is changed to 1.4.
 Identifying the version number is required for [configuring disconnected computers](client-admin-guide-customizations.md#support-for-disconnected-computers).

 - The **Send Us Feedback** link in the **Help and Feedback** dialog box is removed.
-It was temporarily replaced with **Report an Issue**, but this link now displays in preview versions only.
-By default, this option sends an email to Microsoft but you can change this email address to an HTTP string that you specify.
+It was temporarily replaced with **Report an Issue** that by default, sent an email to Microsoft.
+From December 2018 onward, the  **Report an Issue** option is not displayed by default but can be added with an [advanced client setting](client-admin-guide-customizations.md#add-report-an-issue-for-users) where you specify an HTTP string for the link.
 For example, a customized web page that you have for users to report issues, or an email address that goes to your help desk.
-To modify this address, use an [advanced client setting](client-admin-guide-customizations.md#modify-the-email-address-for-the-report-an-issue-link).

 ## Version 1.29.5.0